Q: I am an ISV and want to integrate with Okta for SAML and SCIM. Do I need to contact Okta first to start integrating my application?

 A: SWA was developed by Okta to provide single sign-on for apps that do not support federated sign-on methods.
 Users can still sign in directly through the application and then enter their credentials for these apps on their Okta homepage.
 These credentials are stored such that users can access their apps with a single sign-on.
 When users first sign-in to a SWA app from their homepage, they see a pop-up message asking if they were able to sign-in successfully.

-Q: What is the process after I have submitted my app using the App Wizard?
+Q: What is the process after I have submitted my app using the OIN Manager?

-Q: I’m setting up a SAML 2.0 app using the App Wizard and we have different domains for each customer.
+Q: I’m an ISV setting up a SAML 2.0 app using the App Wizard and we have different domains for each customer.
 How do you manage these types of situations?

 Q: My app currently supports WS-FED for single sign-on.
 Can I use the App Wizard?

 A: The Okta App Wizard only supports SAML 2.0 for federated single sign-on.
-If your app supports WS-Fed, you will instead need to create a WS-Fed Template App.
-Once completed, the Template Application you have created will only be able to be used within your account.
-In order to promote your Template App to the Okta Integration Network, please email a screenshot of the configured app details to firstname.lastname@example.org with your app name in the subject line.
+If your app supports WS-Fed, create a WS-Fed Template App.
+Once completed, the Template Application you created is can be to be used only within your account.
+In order to promote your Template App to the Okta Integration Network, please email a screenshot of the configured app details to email@example.com with your app name in the subject line.

-Q: I am creating a SWA using the App Wizard but I realize my application has additional fields on the login page beyond the standard username and password (example: Customer / OrgID).
-Can an app with additional fields like this on the login be configured using the App Wizard?
+Q: I am creating a SWA using the App Wizard but my application has fields on the login page in addition to the standard username and password (example: Customer / OrgID).
+Can an app with additional fields on the login be configured using the App Wizard?

 A: Currently, the App Wizard does not support extra login fields.
 Create an app using the Plug-in (SWA) Template Application.
 In order to promote your Template App to the Okta Integration Network, please email a screenshot of the configured app details to firstname.lastname@example.org with your app name in the subject line.

-Q: Does Okta support single logout / single sign-out (SAML protocol)?
+Q: Does Okta support single logout or single sign-out (SAML protocol)?

 A: Yes.
 For more information, see Using the App Integration Wizard: SAML App Wizard: Advanced Settings.

-A: Yes, the session time out default is 2 hours but can be customized by the hour or minute by the Okta administrator.
-This session time out is an IDP setting – and therefore, it is global and applies to all applications.
+A: Yes, the session time out default is two hours but the Okta administrator can customized the default by hour or minute.
+This session time out is an IDP setting and therefore, it is global and applies to all applications in an Okta org.

-A: Okta creates unique SAML configuration documentation for each application in the OIN so each will be different but for a sample, see our instructions for How to Configure SAML 2.0 in Salesforce.com as an example.
-See the Setting up Salesforce in Okta video for a step-by-step walk through of all the steps an IT admin would take to configure single sign-on and provisioning for an app.
+A: Okta creates unique SAML configuration documentation for each application in the OIN so each will be different.
+For a sample configuration, see our instructions for How to Configure SAML 2.0 in Salesforce.com.
+See the Setting up Salesforce in Okta video for a step-by-step walk through of all the steps an IT administrator would take to configure single sign-on and provisioning for an app.